Creativity and Prosthetic Devices

 by Amber Henson, on Mar 9, 2021

 For some people who have lost part of an upper limb in a traumatic manner, being able to bring a little joy back can be healing.
 For people who have a congenital limb difference, showcasing something creative can be a way to let others know that they are comfortable with their difference.
-Our clinical team at Arm Dynamics has helped many patients use their prosthetic limb as a canvas to make some very fun alterations.
+Our Arm Dynamics clinical team has helped many patients use their prosthetic limb as a canvas to make some very fun alterations.

 We’ll start with our patient Henry.
 Henry requested that we embed Infinity Stones into his prosthesis so that he could wield The Infinity Gauntlet, one of the most important objects from “The Avengers” universe.
 Always up for the challenge, our Southwest Center team did a great job of sourcing out the necessary pieces to put this puzzle together.
 We may or may not have had to develop a time machine to get the stones ….